slootjes/dms/README.md

 ### Docker Compose

-See example setup combined with Elasticsearch and Kibana in docker-compose.yaml.
+See example setup combined with Elasticsearch and Kibana (optional) in docker-compose.yaml.

 ### Commands